How unique homeware retailer Cox & Cox streamlines and customizes the shipping options on their website with ShipperHQ

 With ShipperHQ, the homewares seller found a cost-effective solution that let them take control of their shipping rates and options.
 Because they sell such a range of goods, simply being able to group all their major product lines, and apply rules that automatically impact what their shipping looks like at checkout, was a game changer.

 “Thanks to ShipperHQ, we can give our customers better shipping options.
 And rates that make sense for what they are buying.
-We created rules based on whether a customer is buying a small or large product and when expedited or express services are available and restricted shipping for items that can’t be shipped overseas or in certain EU countries, like child items or sofas.”
+We created rules based on whether a customer is buying a small or large product, when expedited or express services are available and if restricted shipping is necessary.
+This is important for items that can’t be shipped overseas or in certain EU countries, like child items or sofas.”

 Thanks to ShipperHQ, we can give our customers better shipping options.
 And rates that make sense for what they are buying.